Lando-Ke/scala_mini_bank/readme.md

 ##### The application  also requires a MYSQL database #####

-create a database with named tala_test and run this SQL query to create the table.
+create a database with named tala_test and run this SQL query to create the tables and insert the data.

 ```
 CREATE TABLE `accounts` (